 Concrete Fixing Kit

 The item you need to fix your shed to a concrete slab is what we call a concrete fixing kit.
 They come as a packet of 8 ‘L’ Shaped brackets and dynabolts.
 You typically need one packet for a shed around 3m x 3m or smaller.
 We suggest at least two fixing kits for anything over this size.
 Ask one of our friendly team for a price for a concrete fixing kit.
-They are currently available in our triple upgrade offer, which works out at $29 per set.

 Fixing the bracket to the shed and concrete